Helioviewer-Project/JHelioviewer-SWHV/extra/test/jpip/README.md

 switching work.
 The pump is invoked directly without a GUI view, while its worker remains idle.
 This does not exercise the outer reader retry loop or GUI priority refresh.

+The live suite also downloads a Callisto JP2 through the ROB API and checks horizontal crops at the origin, interior, and right edge against a full-image decode.
+It exercises all six Callisto scale factors (1 through 1/32), including nonaligned requested regions, and closes/reopens the local JP2 between decodes as the application does.
+Full-image hashes are printed for comparison when changing the decoder.
+These checks cover grayscale pixels, not RGB composition or timeline drawing.

 Test classes, extracted native libraries, and cache data use temporary directories, cleaned up on normal exit.
 The live runner supports the bundled macOS and Linux x86-64 libraries.
 Only macOS arm64 has been exercised.
 No application settings or user cache are used.